JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 #### Highlighted Words Bug
 - If I type a trend or mention and then add a bunch of empty lines the highlighted words overlay div will be displaced
+- It is now also bugged when typing a new post but it works on the reply modal

 ## Main Page